kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 	- The crate can also be built as a library; this is mainly used for tests.
 	- `brri` is an experimental interactive BRR encoder.
 - The `spcasm-derive` crate contains derive macros, as Rust requires those to be in a separate crate.
+- The `spcasm-web` crate contains WebAssembly APIs and a browser frontend allowing the assembler to run in the browser.
 - The `doc` folder contains [mdbook](https://rust-lang.github.io/mdBook/)-based documentation.
 You can read this documentation directly on GitHub, or build a statically servable website from it with mdbook.

 ## Toolchain and workflow